 Osteoporosis, which means "porous bones," is a condition of the skeleton in which the amount of calcium present in the bones slowly decreases to the point where the bones become less dense and more prone to fracture.
-Contrary to popular belief, osteoporosis affects both men and women, and can occur in young men and women as well as the elderly.
+Contrary to popular belief, osteoporosis affects people of all genders, and can occur in young people as well as the elderly.
 People with eating disorders, high performance athletes or patients on certain medications may be at the greatest risk.
 Even if you have no present high risk factors, building strong bones today may prevent osteoporosis from occurring in the future.

 What is osteoporosis?

 How does it occur?

 Our skeleton provides structural support for our muscles and organs.
 In addition, it serves as a storage depot for 99% of the body's calcium.
 The remaining 1% is free to circulate in the blood and is essential for crucial body functions including muscle contraction, nerve function and blood clotting.

 Bone is not a lifeless structure.
 It is a living, growing tissue.
 In order to meet our body's needs it is constantly being broken down and reformed again in a process called remodeling.
 The breakdown is done by cells known as osteoclasts which dig holes into the bone, releasing the small amounts of calcium into the bloodstream that are necessary for other vital functions.
 Cells called osteoblasts then rebuild the skeleton, first by filling in the holes with collagen and then by laying down crystals of calcium and phosphorus.